Sondra Locke: Films with Clint Eastwood

 In mid-1975, Locke was cast in The Outlaw Josey Wales as the love interest of Clint Eastwood's eponymous character.
 Locke said she chose the role for its exposure, following a run of unremarkable credits.
 She took a pay cut just to be in the film; her salary for Josey Wales was $18,000—less than half of what she had earned for her previous job.
 The film emerged as one of the top 15 grossing films of 1976 and revived Locke's career.
-She followed it up with a lead role alongside Eastwood in the popular action road film The Gauntlet (1977), the duo replacing Steve McQueen and Barbra Streisand, who bowed out from the production owing to a reported clash of egos.
+She followed it up with a lead role alongside Eastwood in the popular action road film The Gauntlet (1977), the duo replacing Steve McQueen and Barbra Streisand, who bowed out from the production reportedly due to a clash of egos.
 Its pre-publicity touted Locke as "the first actress ever to be in a Clint Eastwood movie and get equal billing on screen with the macho star."
 Eastwood predicted that she would win an Oscar for her performance.
-Locke was not even nominated, and received mixed critical response at best: on the upside, Vincent Canby of The New York Times said, "Locke is not only pretty, but also occasionally genuinely funny" and Los Angeles Times critic Kevin Thomas stated that Locke "has not received such a rich opportunity since her Academy Award-nominated debut"; in contrast, Gene Siskel of the Chicago Tribune said, "she's wasted here" and TV Guide felt that "Locke is simply repulsive."
+Locke was not even nominated and received mixed critical response at best: on the upside, Vincent Canby of The New York Times said, "Locke is not only pretty, but also occasionally genuinely funny" and Los Angeles Times critic Kevin Thomas stated that Locke "has not received such a rich opportunity since her Academy Award-nominated debut"; in contrast, Gene Siskel of the Chicago Tribune said, "she's wasted here" and TV Guide felt that "Locke is simply repulsive."

 Over the course of their decade-and-a-half-long personal relationship, Locke did not work in any capacity on any theatrical motion picture other than with Eastwood except for 1977's experimental horror Western The Shadow of Chikara.
 Co-starring Joe Don Baker, The Shadow of Chikara is noted for being the first film to be shot on the Buffalo National River.
 Eastwood accompanied Locke on the shoot and spent his days touring the countryside and fishing while she filmed.
 The home-invasion potboiler Death Game (1977), though released after they became an item, was actually shot in 1974.
-"Clint wanted me to work only with him," said Locke.
+"Clint wanted me to work only with him," Locke said.
 "He didn't like the idea of me being away from him."